SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 	- >   it threatened havoc on the security of the Philippines and the American bases there
 	- had a wealth of natural resources

+- sukarno was super charismatic, let him rise to the top
+-